Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 28.3% of residents work from home, which might be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 157 trips daily, equating to roughly 85 weekly trips per individual stop.
+According to the 2021 Census, 28.3% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 157 trips per day, equating to approximately 85 weekly trips per individual stop.

 Frequently Asked Questions - Transport